mattermost/docs/source/process/sg_general-guidelines.rst

 General Guidelines
 ==================

 The Mattermost documentation must be of high quality.
 It must be accurate and clear, and be presented with a style and tone that is appropriate for technical content.
+An exception to this are educational guides, they have to be presented in a style and tone appropriate for educational content.

 Style Guide Applicability
 -------------------------